Welcome to Seal Report & ETL

 - Native Pivot Tables: Simply drag and drop elements directly in a pivot table (Cross Tab) and display them in your report.

-- HTML 5 Charts: Define and display Chart Series in two mouse clicks (Support of ChartJS, NVD3 and Plotly libraries).
+- HTML 5 Charts: Define and display Chart Series in two mouse clicks (Support of ChartJS, NVD3, Plotly and Gauges libraries).

 - KPI and Widget Views: Create and display your Key Performance Indicators in a single report.

 - Fully Responsive and HTML Rendering using Razor engine: Use the power of HTML5 in the report result (Bootstrap layout, Responsiveness, Tables sorting and filtering).
 Customize your report presentation in HTML with the Razor engine parsing.

 - Web Report Server: Publish and edit your reports on the web (Support of Windows and Linux OS with .NET 6).

 - Report scheduler: Schedule your report executions and generate results in folders, FTP, SFTP server or send them by emails (integrated with the Windows Tasks Scheduler or available as a service).